ericjohnson97/attitude/finalProject/README.md

 ## Instructions

-### No Perturbations No RW Control
+please execute missions in order

+### Reference Profile
+> No perturbations
+> no initial pointing error
+> no attitude controller

-click on the reaction wheel block and click switch to turn off RW
+click on the reaction wheel block and click switch to off position to turn off RW

-click on Dynamics block and click switch to turn off perturbations
+click on Dynamics block and click switch to off position to turn off perturbations

+click on Dynamics block and click switch to off position to turn off pointing error

 Observe reference trajectory in dynamics model scope `quatTrue`

-### RW Control No Perturbations No Sensor noise
+### Mission 1:
+> Yes perturbations
+> Yes initial pointing error.
+> No Control loop

-click on the reaction wheel block and click switch to turn on RW
+click on Dynamics block and click switch to on position to turn on perturbations

-click on sensors block and click switch to turn off sensor noise

-click on Dynamics block and click switch to turn off perturbations
+click on Dynamics block and click switch to on position to turn on pointing error

 Observe reference trajectory in dynamics model scope `quatTrue`

-### RW Control with Perturbations and sensor noise
+Observe Torques by clicking `Aerodynamic Torque` and `Magnetic Torque`

+### Mission 2:
+> Yes perturbations
+> Yes initial pointing error.
+> No sensor error
+> Yes Controller on

-click on the reaction wheel block and click switch to turn on RW
+click on sensors block and click switch to off position to turn off sensor noise

-click on sensors block and click switch to turn on sensor noise
+click on Reaction Wheels block and click switch to on position to turn on RW

+Observe reference trajectory in dynamics model scope `quatTrue`

+### Full Mission:
+> Yes perturbations
+> Yes initial pointing error
+> Yes sensor measurement noise
+> Yes Controller

-click on Dynamics block and click switch to turn on perturbations
+click on sensors block and click switch to on position to turn on sensor noise

 Observe reference trajectory in dynamics model scope `quatTrue`